75 mm gun M2–M6: Ammunition

 The M61A1 used an improved method of attaching the ballistic cap to the shell.
-The M61 had a muzzle velocity of 617 m/s (2024.28 ft/s) and was credited with the ability to penetrate 81 mm of rolled homogeneous armor plate at 0° from vertical at 500 yards range, which was a quite acceptable performance by the standards of 1942.
-This ammunition type proved lethal to the Panzer III and IV (up to Ausf.
-F2), as these tanks were protected by a maximum of 50 mm of face-hardened armor with little slope, which the 75 mm M3 with M61 was capable of penetrating from at least 1,500 m.
+The M61 had a muzzle velocity of 617 m/s (2024.28 ft/s) and was able to penetrate 81 mm of rolled homogeneous armor plate at 0° from vertical at 500 yards range, and the 50 mm front plating of the Panzer III and IV Ausf.
+F2 current in early 1942 at 1,500 m.
 However, in March 1942, the Germans introduced the Ausf.
-G version of the Panzer IV, which was armed with the 48-caliber long KwK 40 gun, and had frontal hull armour increased to 80 mm - however, its turret and gun mantlet retained their 50 mm thickness.
-This was somewhat compensated by the M4 Sherman's improved armor over the earlier M3 Lee making up for the 75mm M3's diminishing battlefield dominance; Wa Pruef 1 estimated that the M4's standard 56º-angled glacis was impenetrable to the KwK 40 when standing at a 30-degree side angle, while the 75 mm M3 could penetrate the Ausf G's hull from 100 m in the same situation.
+G version of the Panzer IV, armed with the KwK 40 gun, and with frontal hull armour of 80 mm.
+This was somewhat compensated by the M4 Sherman's improved armor over the earlier M3 Lee making up for the 75mm M3's diminishing battlefield dominance; the German weapons testing agency Wa Pruef 1 estimated that the M4's standard 56º-angled glacis was impenetrable to the KwK 40 from 100 m when standing at a 30-degree side angle, while the 75 mm M3 could penetrate the Ausf G's hull in the same situation.

-British tanks in the early years of World War II relied on high-velocity, smaller-calibre anti-tank guns, such as the 40 mm calibre Ordnance QF 2 pounder and, later, 57 mm calibre Ordnance QF 6 pounder, for their primary armament.
-As tank guns, these had the great disadvantage of either not having a truly effective HE round or not having an HE round at all.
-Post-war, the UK's Tank Museum credited the US 75mm gun as "America's most important contribution to tank warfare" because of its ability to combine good (for the time) AP and HE performance.
-They believed that the American observers working with the British before Dunkirk had appreciated the effectiveness of such a dual purpose weapon, and so it was made a prime requirement for US tank production.